splunk/public-o11y-docs/get-started/o11y-ai.rst

     :width: 40%
     :alt: This image shows the location of the AI Assistant for Observability.

-.. note:: When you ask questions or submit instructions that require the Assistant to query logs, there will be an impact on your SVC quota.
+.. note:: When you ask questions or submit instructions that require the AI Assistant to query logs, there will be an impact on your SVC quota.

 feedback
 ----------------------------------------------------------------------------------